 Extreme depression occurs because your brain has grown used to large amounts of dopamine.
 You may feel despair or have no interest in activities you usually find pleasurable.
 You may also experience anxiety and irritability.
 Fatigue and increased hunger are prevalent, as well.
 You may experience body aches or a general feeling of unwellness.

 The phase, known simply as the withdrawal phase, begins somewhere between 2-7 days after use has stopped.
 The symptoms will be less severe than the crash phase, but they will last much longer, up to 10 weeks.
 Common symptoms of this phase of cocaine withdrawal include:

 - Anxiety and paranoia

 Fatigue and low energy are pervasive in this phase as well.
 It’s not nearly as severe as during the initial crash stage.
-Most people can carry out day to day activities during this stage, but they don’t have the same amount of energy they usually do.
+Most people can carry out day-to-day activities during this stage, but they don’t have the same energy they usually do.

 Mood swings may be related to decreased impulse control during cocaine withdrawal.
 Trouble concentrating is very common, as well.
 These symptoms are likely due to changes that occur in the brain during cocaine use.
 The brain seeks a state of balance.
 When you add too much of one thing, like dopamine, your brain will take steps to balance it back out.
 This balancing results in tolerance.
 In many cases, it causes long-term changes in your brain.

-Help with Cocaine Withdrawal At Northern Illinois Recovery
+Find the Cocaine Withdrawal Help Necessary at Northern Illinois Recovery